dwctsai/spotify-top-100-songs-from-any-date/README.md

 http://spotify.com/signup/

-### 2. Create a new Spotify App
+### 2. Create a new Spotify App in the Spotify Dashboard
-Once you've signed up and signed in to Spotify, go to the developer dashboard and create a new Spotify App:
+Once you've signed up and signed in to Spotify, go to the developer dashboard at:

 https://developer.spotify.com/dashboard/

+On the Dashboard page, click the "Create An App" button.\
+For "App Name", enter any name (e.g. "Billboard to Spotify").\
+For "App Description", enter any description (e.g. "Take Billboard's Top 100 songs list from a date in the past to create a Spotify playlist.")\
+Click "Create".

 ### 3. Copy the Spotify App's "Client ID" and "Client Secret"
-Once you've created a Spotify app, copy the Client ID and Client Secret.
+After creating the new Spotify app, it will appear on your dashboard.
+Click it.\
+The next screen's top-left corner will show the app's "Client ID" and "Client Secret" (click "Show Client Secret" to reveal it).\
+Copy these two strings for the next step.

 ### 4. Create a ".env" file.
 In the same folder as "main.py", create a new file called ".env".